AVJdataminer/MarkdownNotesTemplate/Working_notes_template_markdown.md

 ## Primary Workflow

-Started working on nice model summary and reorganization of polynomial modeling work
+Started working on nice model summary and re-organization of polynomial modeling work
-    \* need to send Francois an updated output with self weighted clinics
+    \* need to send update
-    Files: Weighted_loop_20JUL18.R
+    Files:
-           Getting June VPHPP_072318.R
-    \- Update model with June VPHPP instead of VPH and resend to Francois

-    \- Create an outer function around the four loops that wraps up the outputs The function will:
+   \- 1.
+   \- 2.

 ---